 Back at our lodge, I realised that many of the staff were Maasai, and I could now engage with them knowing a bit more about their home life.
 My guide, as well as the lodge chef and even the manager, were all Maasai.
 The whole dynamic of my stay had changed.
 There was so much fascinating stuff to talk about and learn.

 Our lodge, like many others in the Masai Mara area, was on Maasai land.
-Kenyan safari lodges worked closely with communities to maintain the ecological balance.
+The best Kenyan safari lodges work closely with communities to maintain the ecological balance.
 The land was being leased from the locals, ensuring a steady flow of income for the pastoralists.
 The Maasai continued to graze their cattle in the game areas under a management strategy that safeguarded the habitat.
 Working together, the lodges, camps and Maasai had implemented sound land-management policies, including controlled grazing, low-volume and low-impact tourism and community land-use plans.
 It seemed like a win-win situation.

 At sunset on our last evening, Maasai warriors performed in the lodge boma.
 It was an emotional experience.
 The olaranyani, or song leader, initiated the melody, then the chorus joined in with intricate harmonies.
 The singing and dancing continued into the dusk until the sky filled up with stars.
 Finally, the voices of the singers trailed off into the darkness as they made their way back to the manyatta.